screepers/screeps-typescript-starter/README.md

 Works out of the box with "npm run deploy-prod" and default values from src/config/config.example.ts.

+Doesn't work in sim, because they do lots of evals with scripts in sim.

 Currently maps are generated, but "source-maps" module doesn't get uploaded for non-webpack builds.

 ![Console output example](/console.png "Console output example")